NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Nethysian Bulwark.md

 * * *

-**Effect** The shield explodes in a burst of bright light and shadowy tendrils, releasing a 15-foot cone of force that must include the attacker if possible.
+**Effect** The shield explodes in a burst of bright light and shadowy tendrils, releasing a @Template\[cone|distance:15\] of force that must include the attacker if possible.
 The cone deals 6d8 force damage to all creatures in the area (DC 34 Reflex check).

 *Source: Pathfinder #149: Against the Scarlet Triad* *OGL*